Endocrine disruptors, sometimes called xenoestrogens, are chemical products which interfere with the action of our body’s hormones.

 Our practitioners at Amchara would be delighted to guide you through the process.

 If you are suffering from hormonal imbalance, pay attention to how you can reduce your exposure to endocrine disruptors.
-It’s impossible to avoid them completely, but ensuring you are not adding to your body level of oestrogen in these ways has got to be a positive step to improving and optimising your health.
+IIt’s impossible to avoid them completely, but ensuring you are not adding to your body level of oestrogen in these ways is a positive step to improving and optimising your health.

 - The Thyroid